louis-uni-stuff/MLinPractice/DOCUMENTATION.md

 ### 5. Punctuation

-Removes all kind of punctuation from the tweet
+Removes all kinds of punctuation from the tweet

 #### Goal
 We want to lay the focus on word semantics in our classification and match words at a different position within a sentence.
 Punctuation of any form can be disturbing.
 Hashtag characters are also removed, conveniently allowing us to treat hashtags as normal words.